vyun8699/vyun8699/README.md

 <br><b> What I'm working on right now </b>:
 - No-code Exploratory Data Analysis
-- Small object detection system for a drone company
 - Template of customizable RAG framework to be fully hosted on GCP

 <br> My latest CV can be accessed here: <a href="assets/Resume_Vincent_Yunansan.pdf"> Curriculum Vitae</a> </br>